Controversial 'puppy mill' bill passes Indiana House

 Call IndyStar reporter John Tuohy at 317-444-6418 or email him at john.tuohy@indystar.com.
 Follow him on Facebook and X/Twitter.

-This article originally appeared on Indianapolis Star: Indiana legislature: 'Puppy mill' bill passes House vote
+This article originally appeared on Louisville Courier Journal: Indiana legislature: 'Puppy mill' bill passes House vote